The South Park Psycho

-The South Park Psycho is the first album by the rapper Ganksta N-I-P. It was released on February 25, 1992, through Rap-a-Lot Records.
+The South Park Psycho is the debut studio album by the rapper Ganksta N-I-P. It was released on February 25, 1992, through Rap-a-Lot Records.
 The album has production from Ganksta N-I-P, The Terrorists, John Bido and Doug King.
-The album is one of the earliest examples of the horrorcore genre, and considered by many as a Southern hip hop classic.
+The album is one of the earliest examples of the horrorcore genre, and is considered to be a Southern hip hop classic.

 Guest artists include future routine collaborators, Dope-E, K-Rino, and Seagram.
 Willie D and Scarface, then of the Geto Boys, also appear on the track "Actions Speak Louder Than Words".
 This song also appears on the Geto Boys' first greatest hits collection, the 1992 release, Uncut Dope: Geto Boys' Best.

+A sequel, South Park Psycho 2: Back to the Beginning, was released on January 10, 2025.

 Reception

 The album peaked at No. 63 on the US Billboard Top R&B/Hip-Hop Albums chart.
 The album has long been out-of-print.
 It gained four stars out of five from AllMusic.
 The album sold around 100,000 units around the South Park area and helped N-I-P to obtain a recording contract with Priority Records.
 The song "Psycho" was ranked No. 3 most violent hip hop song of all time by Complex.